HGuzman-Soto/fbook_CWI/README.md

 Name of model - From your models folder, type out the name of the model you want to use (not including .sav), using '-mn'

 Optionally - Predictions and evaluation scripts are ran automatically for shared task data.
 Though you may turned these off with a 0.
-The options are '-p' and '-e'. </br>
+The options are '-p' and '-e'.

 Output - A csv file contaning all the outputs and features in results folder

-Example: python3 run_model -t my_data_file -mn news_ada
+Example: python3 run_model -t my_data_file -mn news_ada <br>
 Output - results/my_data_file_model_name\_\_results.csv

 ## Features